encoredev/examples/uptime/README.md

 encore secret set SlackWebhookURL
 ```

+## Local Development Dashboard

+Once your app is running locally, you can access your local dev dashboard with complete API documentation and distributed tracing.
+Open the dashboard at: <https://localhost:9400>

 ## View the frontend
-While `encore run` is running, head over to <http://localhost:4000/frontend/> to view the frontend.
+While `encore run` is running, head over to <http://localhost:4000/frontend/> to view the frontend for your uptime monitor.

 ## Using the API